kadowning1/kadowning1.github.io/blog.md

 >I can already tell this blog will be helpful on so many levels.
 It will allow me to always reflect on the past while looking toward the future.

 >See you next week!

+### Third Week of Onboarding

+>>From my prior post, I looked up and down the aisles way too often this week.
+It was quite the week overall.
+Lots of learning of *Dev Tools* and *JavaScript* while leaning back on initial concepts of *HTML* and *CSS*.

+>>Our task was to create an Alarm Clock application to Demo on Friday.
+I thought I had a solid grasp of the concepts, but I showed myself I have much to learn.
+I looked up and down and even around to find why my application wasn't working.
+I *psuedocoded* as best as I could.
+I tried to read as much as I could.
+I put in the time, however, the application was holding me back for some reason.
+Looking back, I think I spent too much time and needed to take a second to decompress after spending the time on the project.
+Once I took this time to listen, study, and demo my project, it all came together.
+It showed me how difficult this Bootcamp will be, but also why it is going to be fun and worthwhile to solve problems while progressing each week.
+Again this week, I learned so much about my mistakes that will only make me better in the long run.

+>>Next week is full-on *psuedocode*.
+I think this week will be vital for me to help establish my thoughts before writing the code.
+If I have my thoughts in order, the code hopefully will follow!

+>>See you next week!